runwayml/model-sdk/docs/source/index.md

 ## Installing

-This SDK supports both Python 3.6+.
+This SDK supports both Python 2.7 and Python 3.6+.
 You can install the module using either `pip` or `pip3` like so:

 ```bash
 pip3 install runway-python